 - C. Metherell, Sam Sherry.
 The Exhibition Routine, Newcastle: Newcastle Series, (2009).

-In addition Sam was an excellent tap dancer and this some of his routines feature in the film list below.
+Sam was an excellent tap dancer and some of his routines feature in the film list below.
 In addition to these clips Sam was filmed in 1978 by Garland Films for the EFDSS.
 The film, which contains interviews and full coverage of his complex waltz routine, jig and exhibition routines, is available as part of Metherell, C. and Callaghan, B, Sam Sherry a Memorial Compilation, DVD set, London: EFDSS, (2007).
 Available from the EFDSS shop.
 In 1980, a film of Sam, sponsored by the Arts Council of Great Britain was produced.
 This was directed by John Tchalenko.
 For copyright reasons it has not been possible to reproduce that film.
 Contact Garland Films for further details.

 A number of films of Sam dancing are available: